 As a prolific recording artist, Joshua Pierce has recorded over 200 works on more than 60 discs for such labels as: MSR Classics, Albany, Carlton Classics, EMI Classics, Fanfare, Kleos, Koch International, Mastersound, MMC, PITCH, Premiere, Pro Arte, Sony Classical, Phoenix, Vox, and Varèse Sarabande.
 They include familiar and lesser-known concerted works by Richard Addinsell, J.S.
 Bach, Ernest Bloch, Benjamin Britten, Chopin, Czerny, Reinecke, Weber, Gerald Finzi, Liszt, Mozart, Milhaud, Duke Ellington, Hindemith, Franck, Litolff, Casella, Respighi, Tschaikovsky, Khachaturian, Prokofiev, Rachmaninoff, Shostakovich, Saint-Saens, Paul Turok and Richard Strauss.
 Pierce has also recorded the complete piano concertos of Beethoven, Brahms, Gershwin and Liszt to great critical praise.
 His recording of the Three Liszt Piano Concertos, Totentanz, Malediction, Spanish Rhapsody, etc. was nominated for the 23rd International "F. Liszt" Record Grand Prix Du Disque by the National Cultual Foundation of Hungary.
 Joshua Pierce has a multitude of Grammy Award nominations to his credit, the Diapason Award (France); Fono Forum Award (Germany), and citations of excellence from such American publications as Downbeat Magazine (Four Stars – Highest Rating), CD Review ("10-10" Highest Rating), Billboard, Cashbox, Turok's Choice, Keyboard Magazine, Heavy Metal and Jazzmania.
 He has a long list of outstanding reviews from a variety of notable American and international publications, including the New York Times, New York Concert Review, The New Yorker, Yale Review, Chicago Tribune, Chicago Sun-Times, The San Francisco Chronicle, LA Times, Washington Post, The Boston Globe, Fanfare, American Record Guide, Sequenza 21, Gramophone, The Strad.
 BBC Music Magazine, The Guardian, Pianoforte, The Wire, UK Music Web, Music & Vision, the London Telegraph, Music Web International, Etude Reveu (Paris), Rossiyskaya Muzal'naya Gazeta (Moscow) among others.
 With his two-piano partner Dorothy Jonas of the renown Duo: Pierce & Jonas, they have concertized internationally and have premiered and recorded concertos by such highly regarded American and European composers as Nikolai Lopatnikoff, Arthur Benjamin, Alexander Tansman, Francis Poulenc, Pierre Max Dubois, Francisco Malipiero, Walter Piston, Paul Creston, Morton Gould, William Quincy Porter, and Roy Harris; including the European premier of Robert Starer's Two Piano Concerto with Vladimir Valek and the Czech Radio Symphony Orchestra at Smetana Hall/Prague.
 Their MSR Classics recording (MS 1330) of both Mendelssohn two piano concertos has been featured in the American PBS/NOVA Documentary:"The Learning Curve".
 Their critically acclaimed recording of the complete works for two-pianos by Mozart is available on MSR 1390

 In the spring of 2003, Pierce became the only pianist, other than the composer Michael Harrison, to perform "Revelation", with three world premiere performances of the work's newly scored version at the American Festival of Microtonal Music Series in New York City.
 His May 2003 webcast performance won the Grand Prize at the IBLA International Competition for Composers in 2004.
 In 2005 he premiered the 95-minute full version at Merkin Hall in New York City and on the West Coast in Los Angeles, both to outstanding critical success.
 He also gave the European premiere of this work in Wroclaw, Poland on February 19, 2007.
 In May, 2007 Pierce was the assistant music director, working with conductor Victoria Bond, for the American premiere of the new opera "The True Last Words of Dutch Schultz by composer Eric Salzman and librettist Valeria Vasilevski at Symphony Space's Wall-to-Wall Opera Festival.
 His recent performances and work with the Japanese clarinetist Hideaki Aomori include new recordings of the two Brahms Clarinet Sonatas Op.
 120, the Felix Draeseke Sonata Op.
 38 as well as Trios by Mendelssohn, Beethoven and Brahms.
-In 2012, Mr. Pierce along with the Soprano Sherry Overholt received two PSC-CUNY Research Award Grants as well as a major award from the Aaron Copland Fund For Music, Inc. for their MSR recording of the Song Cycle "Harmonium" by the American composer Vincent Persichetti based on poetry by Wallace Stevens.
+In 2012, Mr. Pierce along with the Soprano Sherry Overholt received three PSC-CUNY Research Award Grants as well as a major award from the Aaron Copland Fund For Music, Inc. for their MSR recording of the Song Cycle "Harmonium" by the American composer Vincent Persichetti based on poetry by Wallace Stevens.
 His recent orchestral recordings include the Bach f minor keyboard concerto (BWV 1056), the Haydn D Major (Hob.XVIII:II); Mendelssohn's Concerto in A minor for Piano and Strings and the Piano Concerto in C# minor, Op.
 30 by Nicolai Rimsky-Korsakov.

 Mr. Pierce is a Board Member and Official Pianist of the American Festival of MicroTonal Music (AFMM), and has served as a judge for many regional and international music competitions including the IBLA International Competition (2002 & 2003), the American Chamber Orchestra (2012) and the Center for Contemporary Opera.
 He has also served on the Board of the International Fulbright Commission.
 He is listed in World Wide Who's Who and is a recipient of that publication's Lifetime Achievement Award.